chakrenitin/shopping-cart-nodejs-express/README.md

 4. All the html with handlebar templates are present in view folders

 5. Some extra configuration file is present in config/cartConfig.js and cofig/userConfig.js

+6. I have not given the database scema but it is a mysql database so make sure you make some changes in the code according to         your database